anycode-pk/Goniec/README.md

 ## Introduction

-AnyCode Bot is a Discord bot designed for the AnyCode community server.
+AnyCode Bot is a Discord bot designed for the AnyCode community and it serves a representative function.

 ## Features